-Platelet-Rich Plasma (PRP) Therapy can be used to accelerate recovery and results following hair transplantation surgery.
-PRP takes advantage of the body’s own nutrients and growth factors to heal wounds and rejuvenate hair follicles.
-Dr. Arocha offers PRP Therapy to his hair transplant patients to provide faster results and a more comfortable recovery, as well as to help any patients who are interested in nonsurgical methods for combatting hair loss.
+Follow-up or Supplemental Therapy can be used to accelerate recovery and results following hair transplantation surgery.
+Plasma using the body’s own nutrients and growth factors to heal wounds and rejuvenate hair follicles.
+Dr. Arocha may offer additional modalities of therapy to his hair transplant patients to provide faster results and more comfortable recovery, as well as to help any patients who are interested in nonsurgical methods for combatting hair loss.

 FUE does not require any incisions.
 Instead, the donor grafts are harvested using a handheld punch device that removes two to three hairs at a time.
 After removing the grafts, the punch will leave behind small circular punctures that will scab over and eventually heal without noticeable scarring.
 Dr. Arocha will spread out the location of the grafts over a large area, ensuring patients will not experience a visible decrease in the density of their hair around the donor sites.
 The scarring from FUE is minimal and will be covered up easily by surrounding hair growth, making FUE an optimal procedure for patients who prefer to keep their hair short.

 Hair restoration is a process, and new transplants will take some time to start producing noticeable hair growth.
 In fact, the transplanted follicles typically shed their hair around two to three weeks after the procedure.
 The grafts will then enter a resting period for a few months before beginning new growth.
 Results will first become visible in about six to nine months, although not all of the grafts will produce hair simultaneously.